SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Evaluation Metrics Description

 \subsection{VBench Benchmark.}

 Following VBench~\citep{huang2024vbench} and prior VDiT quantization work~\citep{zhao2024vidit, feng2025q}, we evaluate on 8 VBench dimensions spanning three aspects of video generation: \textbf{(i) Frame-wise Quality}, \textbf{(ii) Temporal Quality}, and \textbf{(iii) Semantics}.
-We use the three official VBench prompt sets and generate three videos per prompt using different random seeds to improve stability.
-For this revision, we subsample one-third of the prompts within each category from the full prompt lists below.
-We will report results on the full prompt sets in the next revision.
+We use the official VBench prompt sets below and generate three videos per prompt using different random seeds to improve stability.
+For the main results, we use the full prompt set, while for other evaluations we subsample one-third of the prompts within each category to reduce inference cost.

 \begin{itemize} \item \texttt{overall\_consistency.txt} (93 prompts) for semantic \& style consistency, aesthetic quality and imaging quality \item \texttt{subject\_consistency.txt} (72 prompts) for subject consistency, dynamic degree and motion smoothness \item \texttt{scene.txt} (86 prompts) for background consistency and scene consistency \end{itemize}